 Top Risks of a Holdover Tenant

-Allowing a tenant to remain on your property after the lease expires can lead to many issues in the long run, such as loss of income and property damage.
+Allowing a tenant to remain on your property after the lease period expires can lead to many issues in the long run, such as loss of income and property damage.
 Below is a list of the top risks of allowing a holdover tenant in your rental.

 No Proper Lease Agreement